How to Manage Ambien Withdrawal

 Ambien Withdrawal Timeline

-As with any substance, the withdrawal symptoms will vary from mild to severe based on the length of time taking Ambien and the daily dosing.
-A doctor will prepare the person for the Ambien detox by a taper down program.
+As with any substance, the Ambien withdrawal symptoms will vary from mild to severe based on the length of time taking Ambien and the daily dosing.
+A doctor will prepare the person for the Ambien detox through a taper-down program.
 This can ease the person through the detox and help avoid a seizure.

 Ambien detox lasts 1-2 weeks or longer, based on the factors that influence the timeline.
 The Ambien withdrawal timeline goes as follows: